 Although trauma can be a life-changing event, people are often remarkably resilient after experiencing trauma.
-Many individual recover without professional help; others may function in general, but continue to experience some level of difficulties or have strong reactions in certain situations.
-For some Veterans, experiences of MST may continue to affect their mental and physical health in significant ways, even many years later.
+Many individuals recover without professional help; others may generally function well in their life, but continue to experience some level of difficulties or have strong reactions in certain situations.
+For some Veterans, the experience of MST may continue to affect their mental and physical health in significant ways, even many years later.

 Some of the experiences both female and male survivors of MST may have include:

-Difficulty with things that remind them of their experiences of sexual trauma: feeling on edge or "jumpy" all the time; difficulty feeling safe; going out of their way to avoid reminders of their experiences; difficulty trusting others
+- Difficulty with things that remind them of their experiences of sexual trauma: feeling on edge or "jumpy" all the time; difficulty feeling safe; going out of their way to avoid reminders of their experiences

 Although posttraumatic stress disorder (PTSD) is commonly associated with MST, it is not the only diagnosis that can result from MST.
 For example, VA medical record data indicate that in addition to PTSD, the diagnoses most frequently associated with MST among users of VA health care are depression and other mood disorders, and substance use disorders.